Rydklvr/homepage/content/posts/0002-working-from-home/working-from-home.md

 I would like to see the office become more of a place of **meeting** rather than a place of **work**.

-Further, it's clear that it hasn't worked for everyone.
+Further, it's clear it has not worked for everyone.
 WFH definitely didn't work for me for the first few months, and I'm not sure we can expect new joiners, perhaps people who've just graduated from uni, to be able to hit the ground running without physical, in-presence support.